 Zooming north on the train after work, I feel like a kid again, giddy with nose-pressed-to-window anticipation, escaping to a skier’s paradise in the Poconos.

 Why any New Yorker would pay to fly to a ski community baffles me; everything you could want in an active and picturesque winter wonderland is at your fingertips in the mountains of Pennsylvania, just a few hours north of New York City.

-Where to Get Active: The Slopes & Stables
+Where to Get Active in the Poconos: The Slopes & Stables

 Blue Mountain Ski Area